Many of us sleep with their mouths open and it’s not something we notice. Sometimes it’s just the way we’ve been doing it throughout our lives.

 The problem with standard pillows is that even if you use a lot of them, they are prone to shifting throughout the night and you may find yourself back in your standard position, thus breathing through your mouth again.

-We recommend using MedSlant Wedge Pillow, which is 28″ long, and thus gives you plenty of room to spread out without it feeling invasive.
-It keeps your body elevated, thus helping to open up your airwaves which can have a tremendously positive effect on breathing through your nose.
+If you use a wedge pillow, it keeps your body elevated, thus helping to open up your airwaves which can have a tremendously positive effect on breathing through your nose.

 Keep in mind it may take a few nights to adjust to sleeping on a bed wedge, but once you do, you will certainly sleep better.

 The logic is simple – if you close your mouth you would have to breathe through the nose.
 There are many products that do this, although they are mostly intended for people who snore, which is oftentimes correlated to breathing through your mouth while sleeping.

 Most of the people who have trouble with their breathing during their sleep are overweight.
 The consequences of increased body weight are widely known, so there is no need to go into all of that here.